Business energy pass-through charges explained (UK, 2026)

 Comparing on unit rate alone

-For HH and many SME electricity contracts, the non-commodity component can be significant.
-A “cheaper” rate can become more expensive after excluded charges are applied.
+For HH and many SME electricity contracts, the non-commodity component is around half the bill.
+A “cheaper” rate can become more expensive once excluded charges are applied.

 Assuming your usage pattern won’t change